ParanoidUser/codewars-handbook/kata/7-kyu/help-your-fellow-warrior/README.md

 getHonorPath(20, 11) should return {}
 ```

-**For the purpose of this kata you do not have to worry for any non-integer arguments for honor scores**
+**For the purpose of this kata you do not have to worry about any non-integer arguments for honor scores**